bmourad01/lang-n-change/README.md

 ### Gradualizer

 The `gradualizer/` directory contains algorithms for adding gradual typing to a functional language.
-It is based on the methodologies described in [3] and [4].
+It is based on the methodologies described in [3] and [4], and contains one-to-one translations of the language repositories for both papers (`gradualizer/static` and `gradualizer/dynamic`) respectively (see https://github.com/mcimini/Gradualizer and https://github.com/mcimini/GradualizerDynamicSemantics).

 - `gradual_static.tr` generates the static semantics (type system), including the Cast Calculus.
 - `gradual_dynamic.tr` generates the dynamic semantics with elimination forms for the `cast` operator.